 What water conservation measures are in place in the Goondiwindi Region?

-From 1 February 2020, all residents and businesses who use Council’s town water supply in Goondiwindi, Inglewood, and Bungunya will be on mandatory HIGH level water restrictions.
+From 19 February 2020, all residents and businesses who use Council’s town water supply in Goondiwindi and Texas will be on mandatory MEDIUM level water restrictions.

 Click here for more information on MEDIUM water restrictions.

 Currently all residents and businesses who use Council’s town water supply in Yelarbon are on mandatory LOW level water restrictions.